-7. Conclusions
+4. Conclusions

 Entropy generation analysis using CFD for a steady state, two-dimensional low-pressure gaseous laminar nanofluid flow inside a square cavity equipped with two solid fins attached to the hot wall is carried out.
 Such flows are of great importance due to their engineering applications.
 Rarefaction, Ra and ϕ effects on entropy generation are investigated.
+Results show that:

-Results show that as Kn increases, entropy generation will decrease.
-Moreover, it is found that for low Ra numbers, the entropy generation due to flow increases as ϕ increases.
-In addition, it is found that for higher Ra, the entropy generation due to flow decreases as ϕ increases.
-In addition, it is found that the entropy generation due to heat increases as both Ra and ϕ increase.
-Also, a correlation model of the total entropy generation as a function of all the parameters investigated in this study is proposed.
-Finally, the conditions at which the optimum (minimum) entropy generation in the investigated ranges of the parameters in this study is calculated mathematically and were validated numerically using CFD.
+As Kn increases, entropy generation will decrease.

+For low Ra numbers, the entropy generation due to flow increases as ϕ increases.

+For higher Ra, the entropy generation due to flow decreases as ϕ increases.

+The entropy generation due to heat increases as both Ra and ϕ increase.

+A correlation model of the total entropy generation as a function of all the parameters investigated in this study is proposed.

+The conditions at which the optimum (minimum) entropy generation in the investigated ranges of the parameters in this study is calculated mathematically and were validated numerically using CFD.

 Author Contributions: conceptualization, Wael Al-Kouz and Ahmad Al-Muhtady; methodology, Wael Al-Kouz; software, Rama Abu-Alghanam; validation, Wahib Owhaib and Sameer Al-Dahidi; formal analysis, Wael Al-Kouz and Ahmad Al-Muhtadi; design of experiments, Ahmad Al-Muhtady; correlations, Montasir Hader; writing—original draft preparation, Wael Al-Kouz; writing—review and editing, Wael Al-Kouz and Wahib Owhaib; supervision, Wael Al-Kouz; project administration, Wael Al-Kouz.